 Dealing with High-Dimensional Data Supplement #1: Example with Microbiome Data

 In Technical Report 2 we showed through simulations that all pairwise distances become identical as the number of dimensions approaches infinity.
-This is a fact which can also be proven mathematically.
 In this Supplement, we demonstrate this theory with real microbiome data.